openshift-telco/netconf-operator/README.md

 - `Commit`
 - `Lock`
 - `Unlock`
+- `CreateSubscription`
+- `EstablishSubscription`

+All the CRDs, beside `EstablishSubscrption`, has no effect when deleted.

 See the [examples](https://github.com/adetalhouet/netconf-operator/tree/main/examples) folder to understand how to use the CRD.
 Also, read the CRD spec to understand the requirements.

-The `Lock` CRD removes the lock on the datastore when deleted; so removal of a `Lock` CR acts like as an unlock.
+#### Sequence operations

-Finally, in order to sequence operations, the `EditConfig`, `Commit`, and `Unlock` CRDs provide to ability to define an operation it is depending on, using the `dependsOn` field.
+In order to sequence operations, the `EditConfig`, `Commit`, and `Unlock` CRDs provide to ability to define an operation it is depending on, using the `dependsOn` field.
 As such, one can achieve such flow: `Lock` --> `EditConfig` --> `Commit` --> `Unlock`.

-## Notification Usage

-The `Notification` CRD enables the creation of `create-subscription` and `establish-subscription` RPC.
-One `Notification` CR can provide multiple instead of each, enabling an easy way to setup telemetry.
-All the received notifications are translated to a Kubernetes Event, providing the received XML for further analysis.

-Here is an example, based on [this CR:](https://github.com/adetalhouet/netconf-operator/blob/main/examples/notifications/create-subscriptions.yaml)
+#### NETCONF notifications

+By registering to a notification stream, the operator received the `notification` and translate it to a Kubernetes event.
+This enables the consumption of the events by downstream systems for further processing.
 ![](https://raw.githubusercontent.com/adetalhouet/netconf-operator/main/docs/netconf-notification-example.png)

+##### Create subscription
+When using the `create-subscription` CRD, only one NETCONF notification stream can be registered per session.
+Deleting a `CreateSubscription` CR has no effect.
+In order to remove that subscription, the RFC5277 stipulates to close the NETCONF session.

+##### Establish subscription
+There are no restriction on the `EstablishSubscription` CRD.
+It is mostly a wrapper to help manage notification handling.
+One session can handle many instance of the CR as using subscription will be uniquely identifiable by its _subscription-id_.
+When deleting a CR, the operator will execute a `delete-subscription` with the _subscription-id_ defined for that subscription.

 ## TODO
 - enable `commit` through `edit-config` directly
 - implement proper CRD cleanup sequence and dependency
-- add support for `delete-subscription`

 ## Dev